Improve the online ordering experience.

 Another thing we keep in mind — Rewards

-Offering discount or rewards is a good way to attract more clients and build their loyalty.
+Offering a discount or rewards is a good way to attract more clients and build their loyalty.
 The Schlotzsky’s rewards the customers with special services and attention — notifying them about exclusive offers or giving them a discount.
 However, if you order food through the website, you need to complete these steps to earn your rewards:

 1. Place your order on the Olo platform;